 The seat, minus the footrest as I mentioned above, is sturdy and the canopy is unbeatable.
-The canopy can cover the whole baby, made of UPF 50+ material, it’s easily foldable and most importantly – it doesn’t get onto the child’s head (which is a common issue with many competing strollers).
+The canopy can cover the whole baby, made of UPF 50+ material, it’s easily foldable and most importantly – doesn’t get onto the child’s head (which is a common issue with many competing strollers).
 It also features a peek-a-boo window you can close.

 It comes with a bumper bar and you can purchase an extra snack tray for it as well.
 Removing and adding seats/attachments is quick and easy – never gets stuck.

-See the photo below to see what I mean, but baby’s but will always be down and legs up when reclined.
+See the photo below to see what I mean, but baby’s but will always be down and their legs up when reclined.

 The toddler seat be front or rear-facing which proved to be very hand and it has the capacity to hold a kid up to 50 lbs – which is a lot!

 This brings me to the final reason why we got rid of the Uppababy Stroller and why I wouldn’t recommend it overall, despite many amazing features...

 Uppababy Vista as a Double Stroller

 The main reason why I picked Vista over Cybex Priam was an opportunity for expansion.
 We planned on having a second kid soon after (which didn’t happen that soon due to postpartum issues), so not having to buy another stroller was an important factor for me.

 Uppababy Vista simply doesn’t work well for two kids of different ages for various reasons I didn’t even consider when buying the stroller.
 It also sucks for twins older than 1 if I’m honest (my cousin and another friend both had twins, hence why I know).

 I considered three expandable strollers: Uppababy Vista, Silvercross and Joolz Day.